Kiguli/IMPaCT/README.md

-Note: some new features are being added at the moment, there may be some bugs caused by this, do see the release package on the right hand menu to use **IMPaCT** v1.0.
+Note: some new features are being added at the moment, there may be some bugs caused by this, do see the release package on the right hand menu to use **IMPaCT** v1.0 which passed the repeatability evaluation of QEST+FORMATS.
+The tool according to **IMPaCT** v1.0 aligns with the 2024 QEST+FORMATS research paper.

 # IMPaCT Software Tool